Donate

 Justice demands that I can stand back from all these identities - but not for ever.
 For justice also demands that we use our identities to advance the cause of justice.
 The challenge is to know when to use our identities and how.

-I was particularly struck by how suspicious many were to the idea that small local communities - not just Barnsley, but the small townships, villages, parishes and neighbourhoods from which its made - did not need or should not be granted more power or control over their own destinies.
+I was particularly struck by how suspicious many were of the idea that small local communities - not just Barnsley, but the small townships, villages, parishes and neighbourhoods from which its made - did not need or should not be granted more power or control over their own destinies.
 While many are prepared, at an intellectual level, to accept that the UK is a hyper-centralised state, I do not think there is a strong sense that this is a serious problem for social justice, in its own right.
 I am not sure why this it, so this is only supposal:

 • Perhaps we are frightened that those of us who live in these places are simply not to be trusted with deciding important issues for ourselves.
 Perhaps we are thought to be too racist or too sexist.
 (In this sense, for many, the Brexit decision will have confirmed their prejudices about us.)